mannansiddiqui/AWS-managed-EKS-cluster/README.md

 ![9](https://user-images.githubusercontent.com/74168188/190070737-1a187b57-293f-4f78-a79e-31b03a033425.png)

-After that we need to create a custom VPC:
+After that we need to create a custom VPC.
+[Here](https://docs.aws.amazon.com/eks/latest/userguide/creating-a-vpc.html) is the AWS official documentation for custom vpc:

 1. Open the AWS CloudFormation console at [Here](https://console.aws.amazon.com/cloudformation)